ChristianSi/lytspel/README.md

   /O:/, e.g. «sloath» ‹sloth›.
 * /U/ («oo») is preferred if a vowel is commonly spoken as either /U/ or /u:/, e.g. «coocu, hoof» ‹cuckoo...›.
+* /jU/ «ue» is preferred if a vowel is commonly spoken as either /jU/ or /j@/, e.g. «dócuement, ócuepy» ‹document, occupy›.
 * /Ir/ («ir») is preferred if an r-colored vowel is commonly spoken as either /Ir/ or /3:/, e.g. «squirel» ‹squirrel›.
 * /3:/ («ur») is preferred if an r-colored vowel is commonly spoken as